nyanp/nyaggle/README.md

 all.loc[:, cat_cols] = te.fit_transform(all[cat_cols], all[cat_cols])
 ```

-### NLP
+#### NLP
 You need to install pytorch to your virtual environment to use BertSentenceVectorizer.
+MaCab and mecab-python3 are also required if you use Japanese BERT model.

 ```python
 import pandas as pd